Unnao rape case to be handed over to CBI, victim's family to get security

 The Uttar Pradesh government late on Wednesday (April 11) night decided to hand over the Unnao rape case, in which BJP MLA Kuldeep Sengar is one of the accused, to the Central Bureau of Investigation (CBI).
 It was also decided that FIR would be lodged against Sengar and other accused in the case.
 The victim's family, which has been alleging that they have been getting threats, would be given appropriate security.

-Sengar, who is claiming to be innocent, reached SSP's office to Wednesday night to, as per some reports, surrender.
+Sengar, who is claiming to be innocent, reached SSP's office on Wednesday night to, as per some reports, surrender.

 "Aap (media) jahan kaho wahin chalen.
 Apke channel mai chal kar baithen.
 Main channel ke saathiyon ke kehne se yaha aaya hoon.
 Channel ke saathi jahan par kahenge wahan chaloonga.
 Namaste (Wherever you people (the media) wants me to come I will come.
 I will come to your channel if you want.
 Wherever media wants me to go I will go)," he said outside SSP's office when asked if he had come to surrender.